telerik/maui-docs/knowledge-base/autocomplete-cursor-customization.md

 }
 ```

->note It is not currently possible to change the Windows TextBox caret color in WinUI.
-This is a limitation in the WinAppSDK, not the Telerik control.

 ## Alternate Approach

 If you have many instances of the control on a single view, or throughout your app, you may want to consider creating your own custom class and subclassing the RadAutoComplete.
 In the custom control's class you can override the OnHandlerChanged instead of subscribing to an event handler.